dennisnyarko/cloud-foundations-notes/module-2-compute-in-the-cloud.md

 ### EC2 Auto Scaling offers Two approaches:
 1) Dynamic scaling: adjusts in real time to fluctuations in demand.
 2) Predictive scaling: preemptively schedules the right number of instances based on anticipated demand.

+### An Auto Scaling group is configured with the following three key settings:
+- Minimum capacity: defines the least number of EC2 instances required to keep the application running.
+- Desired capacity: the ideal number of instances needed to handle the current workload, which Auto Scaling aims to maintain.
+- Maximum capacity: sets an upper limit on the number of instances that can be launched, preventing over-scaling and controlling costs.